Fishers7/python-moment/README.md

 # python-moment
-type your name and ago type beat
+type your name and age type beat